Ngorongoro Crater and Serengeti Safari

 – The crater floor is the best place in all of Africa to get photographs of endangered free-ranging black rhinoceros, making this the ultimate Tanzania photography tour.

 – Professional African wildlife photographer Greg du Toit will host you every step of the way on this safari.
-Not only has he placed in the Wildlife Photographer of the Year competition with an image taken on a Serengeti photo safari but he has spent the last six years exploring and discovering a way to unlock the crater’s secrets.
+Not only has he placed in the Wildlife Photographer of the Year competition with an image taken on a Serengeti photo safari but he has spent the last decade exploring and discovering a way to unlock the crater’s secrets.
 He is ready to share these secrets with you now on this one-of-a-kind small group photography tour.

 – This Tanzania photography tour offers you a complete and well-rounded portfolio of images that will make even the best professional photographers turn bright green in envy.